Cocaine and The Risks of Using While Pregnant

 Like all drugs, during pregnancy, there is no safe limit to the amount of cocaine that can be taken.
 This is not only due to every person being able to withstand a different level of the drug, but because the drug is highly unsafe anyway.
 Besides, cocaine and sex are not also a safe combining due to the risk of unwanted and unsafe pregnancy.

 The effects of cocaine on a fetus can be deadly.
 The drug may cause premature birth or even spontaneous miscarriage, amongst many other risks.
 Even on one-off occasions in small doses, the substance brings a huge risk.
-Furthermore, the drug’s effects may be short, but how long is cocaine in your system?
+Furthermore, the drug’s effects may be short, but how long is cocaine in one’s system?
 This makes cocaine breastfeeding risky, as the milk can transfer the substance to the child and cause many health issues, such as:

 - A rapid heartbeat